Confidence-coin/coco/README.md

 # Confidence Coin
 To be released by May 2019
 -------------------
-You can read about Coco and find the white papers on the official website: [confidence-coin.com](https://confidence-coin.com)
+You can read about Coco and find the **White Papers** on the official website: [confidence-coin.com](https://confidence-coin.com)
 Subscribe for news and release announcement [here](https://groups.google.com/forum/#!forum/confidence-coin/join)
 For any question you have the best way to contact me is via the Facebook group [Coco Developers and designers](https://www.facebook.com/groups/349187585612732/).
 _________

-Join the contributors' program and start earning points, once subscribing to the [mailing list](https://groups.google.com/forum/#!forum/confidence-coin/join) you will get access to the [leaderboar](https://docs.google.com/spreadsheets/d/13Pk-x2AXiU3egC8lrQJrlpoAYsEdWHhLNRxgudZ4YF8) where you can see how other doing.
+Join the contributors' program and start earning points, once subscribing to the [mailing list](https://groups.google.com/forum/#!forum/confidence-coin/join) you can access to the [leaderboar](https://docs.google.com/spreadsheets/d/13Pk-x2AXiU3egC8lrQJrlpoAYsEdWHhLNRxgudZ4YF8) where you can see how other doing.

-Start by watching a [quick overview video](https://www.youtube.com/watch?v=4eC-v7ZS3PI) about the project
+Start by watching the [Getting started video](https://www.youtube.com/watch?v=4eC-v7ZS3PI)

-# Development and design opportunities
+# Development and design tasks for contributors
+ - :notebook: **Open dev task**
+ - :orange_book: **Open design task**
+ - :green_book: **Completed task**

+Below are screenshots from the wallet app, I am using those to aggregate the relevant tasks.

 # Create password
 ![create password](https://user-images.githubusercontent.com/6512430/42005570-3b5e4556-7a43-11e8-8958-770251c16629.PNG)

-The idea is to have one password to the wallet application, while there could be many wallets inside it.
-This screen is working but maybe you would like to improve the error handling, and make more password conditions, it can definitely look better.
-Suggest tasks for this screen, and I will add them here.
+ - :green_book: Create wallet-password and use it to encrypt all the settings files including the wallet private key.

 # Create or restore wallet
 ![create or restore wallet](https://user-images.githubusercontent.com/6512430/42005569-3b49e818-7a43-11e8-9611-43e6948097b7.PNG)

  Implement the restore wallet screen
- - Screen layout layout **20 points**
+ - :orange_book: Screen layout layout **20 points**
- - Basic Functionality using the private key as an input **100 points**
+ - :notebook: Restore the wallet using the private key as an input **100 points**
- - Cool functionality using [Mnemonic_phrase](https://en.bitcoin.it/wiki/Mnemonic_phrase) **300** points
+ - :notebook: Restore and export the wallet using [Mnemonic_phrase](https://en.bitcoin.it/wiki/Mnemonic_phrase) **400** points

+Implement multi-wallets(keys) support
+ - :notebook: Add wallet nickname and show it on the main screen. **50 points**
+ - :notebook: Allow a user to create multiple wallets, each new wallet private key is a hash of the previous private key, so the user only needs one private key to restore all of his wallets. **200 points**
+ - :orange_book: Allow the user to switch between the wallets on the Main screen **100 points**

 # Main screen
 ![main screen](https://user-images.githubusercontent.com/6512430/42005571-3b6ba57a-7a43-11e8-93e9-10a09cf87e2b.PNG)
 Ui/Ux and layout
- - Add ability to switch wallets - 10 points
  - Add ability to login to contributors program where the leaderboard cab be seen, the login is google login - 10 points
  - leaderboard screen - 20 points
  - Show contributor profile(google profile) - 10 points